davidkastner/pyQMMM/docs/getting_started.rst

 Overview
 ^^^^^^^^
-CADDKit is a package of useful utility functions for accelerating structure to simulation workflows for QM/MM simulations.
+CADDKit is a package for accelerating insights gained from structure function relationship (SFR) with an emphasis on QM, MD, and QM/MM workflows.
-The package contains useful tools for all stages of the QM/MM workflow, form MD, to QM, to multiscale QM/MM.
+The package contains useful tools for all stages of the computer-aided drug design workflow.
-As the package is designed spcifically for accelerating research in the Kulik group at MIT, much of the functionality is built around the Amber-TeraChem interface.
+The functionality is built around the Amber-TeraChem interface.
-However, we aim for software agnostic functionality.

 The initial limited goal of the package is serve as a repository sandbox for useful scripts used in my molecular modelling workflows.
 However, eventually, I would hope to grow CADDKit into a robust tool for automating the job preparation and analysis of QM/MM simulations.